Majastas Nature

 Submissively Venerating

 The only exception to these general rules during the Secondary Epoch took place a century prior to the Ceremonial Walk of the Danam Yelda.
-During these unusual circumstances, Majastas Mustamu the Second sequestered all Invocates leading up to the crescendo of events surrounding the emergence of the Danam Yelda (details found on the Dalinantu Emergence Page and elsewhere).
+During these unusual circumstances, Majastas Mustamu the Second sequestered all Invocates in the lead-up to the crescendo of events surrounding the emergence of the Danam Yelda (details available on the Dalinantu Emergence Page and elsewhere).

 Everlastingly Serving